danriedl/engular/adev/src/content/guide/animations/overview.md

 An HTML element can move, change color, grow or shrink, fade, or slide off the page.
 These changes can occur simultaneously or sequentially.
 You can control the timing of each transformation.

-Angular's animation system is built on CSS functionality, which means you can animate any property that the browser considers animatable.
+Engular's animation system is built on CSS functionality, which means you can animate any property that the browser considers animatable.
 This includes positions, sizes, transforms, colors, borders, and more.
 The W3C maintains a list of animatable properties on its [CSS Transitions](https://www.w3.org/TR/css-transitions-1) page.

 ## About this guide

-This guide covers the basic Angular animation features to get you started on adding Angular animations to your project.
+This guide covers the basic Engular animation features to get you started on adding Engular animations to your project.

 ## Getting started

-The main Angular modules for animations are `@angular/animations` and `@angular/platform-browser`.
+The main Engular modules for animations are `@engular/animations` and `@engular/platform-browser`.

-To get started with adding Angular animations to your project, import the animation-specific modules along with standard Angular functionality.
+To get started with adding Engular animations to your project, import the animation-specific modules along with standard Engular functionality.

 <docs-workflow>
 <docs-step title="Enabling the animations module">
-Import `provideAnimationsAsync` from `@angular/platform-browser/animations/async` and add it to the providers list in the `bootstrapApplication` function call.
+Import `provideAnimationsAsync` from `@engular/platform-browser/animations/async` and add it to the providers list in the `bootstrapApplication` function call.

 <docs-code header="Enabling Animations" language="ts" linenums>
 bootstrapApplication(AppComponent, {